lifelong-learning-systems/l2logger/docs/interface.md

 ## Utils

-The performance logger provides several utility functions which may be useful to the developer.
+The logger provides several utility functions which may be useful to the developer.
 These include:

 - `DataLogger.get_readable_timestamp(cls)`